reuniware/Metrader5_EA/March_2023_Work/readme.md

 <br/>

-The first time you launch this EA it will display Kijun Sen horinzontal lines.
+As soon as you launch this EA (by attaching it to a chart) it will display Kijun Sen horinzontal lines.

 <br/>